 While therapy is highly effective, medication remains a cornerstone of treatment for ADHD in both children and adults.
 Medications can help improve focus, decrease impulsivity, and make it easier to manage daily tasks.
 There are two main categories of medications for adult ADHD treatment: stimulants and non-stimulants.

-• Stimulants: These are often the first-line treatment for ADHD.
+- Stimulants: These are often the first-line treatment for ADHD.
 Medications like Adderall, Ritalin, and Vyvanse work by increasing levels of certain brain chemicals (dopamine and norepinephrine) that help improve attention and reduce hyperactivity.

-• Non-stimulants: If stimulants are not effective or cause undesirable side effects, non-stimulant medications like Strattera (atomoxetine) or certain antidepressants (like bupropion) can be prescribed.
+Stimulants work quickly and can provide significant symptom relief, but they may come with side effects such as sleep disturbances, anxiety, or appetite suppression. - Non-stimulants: If stimulants are not effective or cause undesirable side effects, non-stimulant medications like Strattera (atomoxetine) or certain antidepressants (like bupropion) can be prescribed.
 Non-stimulants tend to have a slower onset but can be a good option for those who can’t tolerate stimulants.

 Choosing the right medication depends on individual needs, and it may take some time to find the best treatment.
 If you’re seeking ADHD treatment for adults, consulting a doctor or psychologist in Toronto can guide you through your options, adjusting dosages or medications as needed to achieve the best results.